angeltorgon/components/src/components/TableCell/README.md

-# Text
+# TableCell

-This is a simple span tag.
+This is a simple td tag.